 House Bill 393

 House Bill 393 has affected the rule regarding the venue.
 In order to protect the physician from an unfair trial that is typically in the claimant's favor, the location of the trial must be where the individual resided when the injury first occurred.

-Chapter 383 RsMO
+Chapter 383 RSMo

 Chapter 383 of the Missouri Revised Statutes covers a series of topics including:

 Top insurance carriers in Missouri can change after a few years as the market changes.
 In markets where there are many new companies entering the market and established companies merging, it can be difficult to keep track of which companies are the top carriers and offer the best coverage options.
 At Gallagher Healthcare, our national connections allow us to connect you with top carriers that can get you the best possible coverage and rate.